RayYuePro/pwsh-remoting-over-ssh/Remotely-Trigger-Test-Suites.md

 ## Prerequisites

-1. A Windows machine which has Windows Protocol Test Suites and Protocol Test Manager installed.
+1. A Windows machine with Protocol Test Manager, Windows Protocol Test Suites and all its prerequisites installed.
-2. Save a test profile from Protocol Test Manager.
+2. A test profile saved from Protocol Test Manager.

 ## Testing Environment